jonalo1110/jona-quiz/README.md

 A fun and interactive quiz app built with Flutter & Dart.

 This project showcases fundamentals of Flutter development including state management, navigation, UI design, and API/database integration.
-The quiz contains questions about Jonathan Lopez and can be extended with custom question sets.
+The quiz contains questions about Jonathan Lope..